-The subjects are located within the Kelvinside district of Glasgow where surrounding properties vary in age and character.

-The subjects are understood to be located within the Glasgow West conservation area.
+The subjects are located within the Hillhead district of Glasgow where surrounding properties are of similar design, vintage and character.
+The subjects are located within the Glasgow West Conservation area.

-Adequate local shopping, educational and transport facilities are available.
+Adequate local shopping, educational and transport facilities are available. .

 Evidence of settlement/movement has affected the building reflected by distortion to the main walls.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.